ayush268/Code.Fun.Do/Cognitive-Speech-STT-Windows-master/README.md

 # Changes made by Harish, so far
 Removing the requirement for the Bing Speech API subscription key.
-Removed the wav file features
+Removed the wav file features.
-Removed short-phrase feature
+Removed short-phrase feature.
-Cleaned the output
+Cleaned the output.
-Added a stop button
+Added a stop button.
 Cleaning the files...

 # Microsoft Bing Speech API: Windows Speech-to-Text Sample